OpenSTEF/openstef-offline-example/README.md

 The following example notebooks are available:
 01. Train a model using high-level pipelines
-02. Evaluate performance using Backtest Pipeline
-04. Test_on_difficult_cases
+02. Train a model and perform a backtest
+03. Train a model and make a forecast
-05. Split net load into Components
+04. Split net load into components using DAZLs
+05. Obtain derived features
 06. Analyzing perturbed inputs
-07. Obtain derived features

 ## Table of contents
 - [Instructions](##instructions)